 Classic Traditional Style Bathroom

 Read about this bathroom we created from scratch where there was none, all DIY style HERE.

-We sold our second home in Arizona, but you can still score the decor details and sources here:
+Although we sold the second home in Arizona we made over, you can still score decor details and sources here:

 Paint Colors in Arizona Home